Canada’s horrific knife rampage over as last suspect dies

 “Now we can start to heal.
 The healing begins today, now,” he said.

-The stabbings raised questions of why Myles Sanderson — an ex-con with 59 convictions and a long history of shocking violence — was out on the streets in the first place.
+The stabbings raised questions about why Myles Sanderson — an ex-con with 59 convictions and a long history of shocking violence — was out on the streets in the first place.

 He was released by a parole board in February while serving a sentence of over four years on charges that included assault and robbery.
 But he had been wanted by police since May, apparently for violating the terms of his release, though the details were not immediately clear.